Petrochelidon pyrrhonota pyrrhonota

 Nebraska birds are presumed pyrrhonota.

-This species and Barn Swallow are known to hybridize; there are several records for North America, although few on the Great Plains, including six for northeastern Colorado and two for western Nebraska (eBird,org, accessed Jul 2023).
+This species and Barn Swallow are known to hybridize; there are two records for Nebraska.

 Spring: Apr 8, 9, 9 <<<>>> summer